-See: About the factory default settings: "Appendix 6 List of Default Settings" (p.
+See: About the factory default settings:"Appendix 6 List of Default Settings" (p.
 A12)

+Setting configuration and language selection saved in the instrument are not reset.
 Communications settings (LAN, USB) cannot be reset while the instrument is sending an e-mail (p.
 263).